 He is also commemorated on the Canadian Virtual War Memorial.

-Henry’s brother David, regimental number 436143 completed training in Canada in 1915 and embarked for England from Montreal aboard the S.S.Metagama on 11th September 1915 and arrived in England on 20th September 1915 when he was transferred to the 22nd Reserve Battalion C.E.F. and posted to Shorncliffe to complete training.
+His regimental number was 436143.
+He completed training in Canada in 1915 and embarked for England from Montreal aboard the S.S.Metagama on 11th September 1915 and arrived in England on 20th September 1915 when he was transferred to the 22nd Reserve Battalion C.E.F. and posted to Shorncliffe to complete training.